nhs-england-tools/terraform-aws-cross-account-backup/modules/backup/README.md

 The vault module should be ran first in the remote AWS account.

-**WARNING** Once a snaphshot has been placed intothe remote locked vault it can not be removed until the lifecycle duration has been exceeded.
+**WARNING** Once a snaphshot has been placed into the remote locked vault it can not be removed until the lifecycle duration has been exceeded.

 ## Module parameters